Murdalay/bem-core/common.docs/reference/reference.en.md

 ```

 ***
-**NB** It is important to remember, that you should pass templates' body to a function returned by helper, but not to the helper itself.
+**NB** Be aware, that you should pass templates' body to a function returned by a helper, but not to the helper itself.

 Wrong:
 ```js